AndrewLenz21/saas-translation-app-public/README.md

 ### Credentials

 Create your credentials on `Google Firebase` and `Stripe`.
-And set it up on `.env/local` Except or file `firebase.ts` put directly your configuration from firebase console.
+And set it up on `.env/local` Except on file `firebase.ts` put directly your configuration from firebase console.

 ---